Perspective | In a gloomy month for tennis, Andy Murray provided a moment of greatness

 But Henman never broke through to a final, losing in heartbreaking fashion late in the tournament on more than one occasion.

-And then, along came Murray, steadily working his way up in the rankings, reaching his first Slam final in 2010, losing to Federer in Australia.
+And then along came Murray, steadily working his way up in the rankings, reaching his first Slam final in 2010, a loss to Federer in Australia.
 When he won Wimbledon three years later, beating Djokovic in the final in straight sets, there was literally dancing in the streets of London.

 Churchill.
 Queen Elizabeth.
 Murray.
 Perhaps not in that order.

 To those in Great Britain, the Davis Cup victory in 2015 was almost as monumental.
 Until it was turned into a corporate joke a couple of years back, the Davis Cup was still a huge event, especially in Europe.
-Murray was later chosen by his fellow athletes to be Great Britain’s flag-bearer for the Opening Ceremonies at the 2016 Rio Games.
+Murray was later chosen by his fellow athletes to be Great Britain’s flag-bearer for the Opening Ceremonies at the 2016 Rio de Janeiro Games.

 In short, Murray doesn’t need to play tennis.
 He’s wealthy beyond anyone’s wildest dreams, has four young children at home and has nothing left to prove.
 He isn’t Djokovic, Federer or Nadal, but his place in the sport’s pantheon is secure, and he will be voted into the International Tennis Hall of Fame about 10 minutes after he becomes eligible.